micklto/capstone/README.md

 >Container repository for the PG DO - DevOps Capstone Project, [https://hub.docker.com/repository/docker/dockertmickler/capstone](https://hub.docker.com/repository/docker/dockertmickler/capstone)

 ## Assumptions
 ### K3s

 [K3s](https://k3s.io) was chosen for the Kubernetes installation.
 - The AWS environment of the Simplilearn AWS environment did not provide for enough resources to host a full Kubernetes installation.
 - K3s provided for a metrics server that is needed to measuer CPU utilization in our Horizontal Pod Autoscaling
+- etcd enables snapshots out of the box.
 ### Installed Tools
 - Git
 - Ansible